Sponsor a puppy today and change a veteran’s life

 Choose the amount to sponsor each month

-Pete, the Black Labrador and our newest recruit is named after Collie Peter who was awarded his PDSA Dickin Medal in 1945 for locating victims trapped under blitzed buildings while serving with the MAP attached to Civil Defence of London during World War II.
+Pete, the Black Labrador is named after Collie Peter who was awarded his PDSA Dickin Medal in 1945 for locating victims trapped under blitzed buildings while serving with the MAP attached to Civil Defence of London during World War II.

 Sadie the Black Sprocker Spaniel, is named after Sadie the Labrador who was awarded the PDSA Dickin Medal in 2007 for her outstanding gallantry while serving as an explosives search and rescue dog in Afghanistan in 2005.

 Our Sadie (sister of Ricky) is a gorgeous puppy/adolescent.
 She has found emerging from lockdown hard because she missed out on socialisation with people & other dogs.
 She loves people & is learning to accept other dogs.
 BRAVEHOUND training sessions are a great help with this, as she gets to meet & train alongside other dogs.
 Sadie is continuing to progress really well in her training.
 Having now achieved her Kennel Club (KC) Bronze Good Citizen Award in August, she’s currently working towards the KC Silver Good Citizen Award

 Apart from being busy training, Sadie loves cuddles & given the chance she would snooze on somebody’s lap all day.
 Lockdown also meant she was never left alone and so, as with most dogs, Sadie is now learning that she can’t be with her humans all day long.
 She does have her two dog pals to help with this though!

 She is a very loyal & follows her humans around “helping” with the chores – especially if that means helping outdoors.
 Sadie would like to meet her veteran very soon, so that she can begin building that special bond with them.